valeriacerciello/rl-master-project/README.md

-# MAGAIL Coordination Experiment
+# Analyzing Theoretical and Practical Weaknesses of MAGAIL: Entropy Assumptions and Multiple Best Responses

+## Overview

+This repository contains a set of controlled experiments designed to reveal and analyze **structural weaknesses in the Multi-Agent Generative Adversarial Imitation Learning (MAGAIL)** framework.
+Although MAGAIL extends GAIL to multi-agent settings, its theoretical guarantees rely on assumptions that seldom hold in realistic environments.
+Our experiments demonstrate two critical weaknesses:

+1. **MAGAIL implicitly relies on the absence of entropy regularization in multi-agent learning**
+2. **MAGAIL assumes the existence of *unique* best responses**

+This repository provides reproducible environments, training loops, and evaluation tools illustrating these failures in minimal settings.

+---

+## Weakness #1 — MAGAIL Assumes No Entropy Regularization

+### Theoretical Background

+MAGAIL's theoretical convergence guarantees assume $\beta=0$ (no entropy regularization).
+However, standard practice uses $\beta>0$ to stabilize training, which fundamentally changes the optimization landscape: entropy bonuses introduce coordination failures between independently trained agents even when they perfectly match individual occupancy measures.

+### Empirical Demonstration: Coordination Environment

-A tiny, reproducible experiment that shows two ways MAGAIL can “fail” in a simple 2×2 coordination game—and how an entropy bonus changes the behavior.
+To illustrate this weakness, we construct a tiny, reproducible experiment that shows two ways MAGAIL can “fail” in a simple 2×2 coordination game—and how an entropy bonus changes the behavior.

 * **Fail 1 — Symmetry/selection failure (β = 0):** with two equally-good pure NE (AA and BB), vanilla MAGAIL arbitrarily collapses to one convention depending on randomness.
 * **Fail 2 — Correlated-demo mismatch:** when expert demonstrations are **correlated** (only AA/BB), MAGAIL with **independent** agent policies can’t represent that correlation.
 Even with entropy, it can only produce an **independent** 50/50 mix (which necessarily places mass on AB/BA), so the joint distribution never matches the demos.